 General and administrative expenses.
-General and administrative expenses for the three months ended March 31, 2012 were \$5.5 million, or 5.5% of net revenues, compared to \$4.6 million, or 7.4% of net revenues, for the same period in 2011.
-The increase in expense for the three months ended March 31, 2012 compared to the same period in 2011 was due primarily to an \$880,000 cost benefit recorded in the first quarter of 2011 due to the revision of estimated contingent consideration related to the acquisition of Enfora.

-While we are closely monitoring and undertaking to control general and administrative costs, we expect these costs to be negatively impacted by legal fees incurred by the Company to defend the claims described in Note 9 to our consolidated financial statements included in this report.
-During the first quarter periods in 2012 and 2011, the Company incurred \$1.1 million and \$1.0 million in legal expenses, respectively.
+General and administrative expenses for the three months ended June 30, 2012 were \$5.7 million, or 5.6% of net revenues, compared to \$5.7 million, or 4.8% of net revenues, for the same period in 2011.
+General and administrative expenses for the three months ended June 30, 2012 remained flat as compared to the same period in 2011.
+While we are closely monitoring and working to control general and administrative costs, we expect these costs to be negatively impacted by legal fees to defend the claims described in Note 9 to our consolidated financial statements included in this report.
+During the second quarter periods in 2012 and 2011, the Company incurred \$1.7 and \$1.5 million in legal expenses, respectively.

 Goodwill and intangible assets impairments.
-During the first quarter of 2012, based on actual operating results, and reductions in management's estimates of forecasted operating results of the M2M products and solutions reporting unit principally due to an updated view of competitive pressures impacting average selling prices, customer product and technology selections, and the loss of certain customers, the Company determined there were sufficient indicators of impairment present to require an interim impairment analysis.
+During the first quarter of 2012, based on actual operating results, and reductions in management's estimates of forecasted operating results of the M2M Products and Solutions reporting unit, principally due to an updated view of competitive pressures impacting average selling prices, customer product and technology selections, and the loss of certain customers, the Company determined there were sufficient indicators of impairment present to require an interim impairment analysis.
 Based on the fair value tests performed, the Company recorded a preliminary pre-tax goodwill impairment charge of \$6.5 million and a preliminary purchased intangible asset charge of \$22.8 million during the first quarter of 2012.
 See Note 4 in the condensed consolidated financial statements for the period ended March 31, 2012 included in this report.
+There were no pre-tax adjustments to the charge resulting from the finalization of the impairment review during the second quarter of 2012.